lehnertu/LiberaDigit500-OPCUA/README.md

 ## Libera libraries (for MCI)
-To use the MCI facility to access the internal instrument data a few libraries proprietary to [Instrumentation Technologies](http://www.i-tech.si/).
-These were obtained in two files
+To use the MCI facility to access the internal instrument data a few libraries proprietary to [Instrumentation Technologies](http://www.i-tech.si/) are needed.
+These were obtained from the manufacturer in two files
 - `libera-base3.0-dev_3.0-426+r23640+helium_armelx.deb`
 - `libera-mci3.0-dev_3.0-426+r23640+helium_armelx.deb`